 }

-How does file hashing contribute to data integrity and security?
+How file hashing contributes to data integrity and security

-• Data Integrity: Hashes can verify that files have not been altered during transmission or storage.
+• Data Integrity: Hashes verify that files have not been altered during transmission or storage.

-• Security: Cryptographic hashes are used in authentication, password storage, and digital signatures.
+• Security: Cryptographic hashes play a key role in authentication, password storage, and digital signatures.

 Conclusion